 - You will have a better breast shape, better symmetry and a deeper neckline.

 - Your breasts will look younger, they will no longer “sag”.

 - The effects of a breast lift may slowly wear off over time due to the severity and aging of the skin.

 - A breast lift leaves scars that are usually not very visible and will be hidden by a bra or swimsuit.

 - A subsequent pregnancy may penalize the initial result.

 - Breast implants require regular monitoring.

-How is a mastopexy with breast implants performed?
+How is mastopexy performed with breast prostheses?

 - If your areola was too large, it is possible to reduce its size.

 - The skin that was once located above the areola has come down to reshape the lower chest.